Korean nationalism: Types

-Korean ethnic nationalism or minjok nationalism emphasizes descent as a key part of Korean identity.
-A number of scholars argue that it exists in both North and South Korea.
+Korean nationalism emphasizes minjok as a key part of Korean identity.
 It is centered on the notion of the minjok, a term that had been coined in Imperial Japan ("minzoku") in the early Meiji period.
-Minjok has a similar meaning to the German "volk", officially translated as "nation", "people", and "ethnic group", or "race".
+Minjok has a similar meaning to the German "volk", officially translated as "nation", "people", and "ethnic group", or unofficially translated as "race".
+(Note: The National Institute of Korean Language, which deals with the official translation of the Korean language in South Korea, does not translate minjok as "race", but several scholars, including B. R. Myers, referred to minjok as "race".)
 A number of scholars have argued that this concept has influenced Korean society and politics, and has influenced Korean reunification sentiment.
+Also, minjok nationalism is primarily characterized by indigenousness, anti-imperialist sentiment hostility toward Great Power.
+Though historically extant in both Koreas, minjok-based nationalism has been decreasing in South Korea, while it was abandoned by North Korea in 2023.

-Unlike pan-Korean nationalism, state-aligned nationalism, state nationalism, statism is a nation building based on 'state/country' identity; it appears in South Korea as nationalism emphasizing the "Republic of Korea" identity and in North Korea as nationalism emphasizing the "Democratic People's Republic of Korea" identity.
+State-aligned nationalism, state nationalism, or "statism" is a nation building based on 'state/country' identity; it appears in North Korea as nationalism emphasizing the "Democratic People's Republic of Korea" identity and in South Korea as nationalism emphasizing the "Republic of Korea" identity.
+These forms of nationalism are called North Korean nationalism and South Korean nationalism, respectively, and are distinct from the general Korean nationalism (minjok).